REALTOR®

 Were you a realtor during the mortgage-backed securities crisis in the mid 2000s, when people were getting loans to buy houses they really couldn't afford?
 And did you ever get a weird feeling about how people were able to get loans so easily?

-Asked by daveteschel almost 10 years ago
+Asked by daveteschel over 10 years ago

 No, I was licensed in 2007 but the economy and family situations made it difficult to leave two paying jobs for a commission only career.
 I had to wait a few years before I could make the transition.
 Honestly, I’m not sure many agents (depending on how long they had been in the business) would have thought twice about it.
 When someone decides they want to work with me I set them up with my lender and he digs into their finances.
 I know nothing about their fanatical capabilities of owning a home.
 I get the yay accompanied by a dollar amount or a nay with limited reasoning.
 Then lender is there to protect their information, it’s none of my business what they can afford, I have to rely on my lender to do what is right.
 I am really grateful there are more restrictions to ensure the same mistakes are not made.